"Undertake this journey for the remission of your sins,

 Jerusalem and the Holy Land serve as the home of Israel and the Christian faith.
 Jesus Christ was born in Bethlehem about 4 BC.
 His legal father Joseph was of the Israelite House of David (Luke 2:4) and his mother Mary was of Levitical descent through her cousin Elizabeth (Luke 1:5).
 Jesus the Christ lived during the time of the Herodians, who served as vassal Kings for the Romans.
 The Holy Family fled to Egypt to avoid the Massacre of the Innocents (Matthew 2:13-15), but returned to Nazareth of Galilee after the death of Herod.
 He visited the Jewish Temple of Jerusalem at age twelve with his parents during Passover (Luke 2:41-52).
 His adulthood lasted during the reign of the Roman Emperor Tiberius and the Procurator Pontius Pilate.
 John recorded that Jesus of Nazareth went to Jerusalem during his ministry to attend three Passovers and also the Feast of the Dedication (John 10:23).
 Christ taught love and peace (John 15:12).
 Before his Passion and Crucifixion, Christ lamented over the fate of Jerusalem (Luke 19:41-44) and prophesied its destruction (Mark 13:2).
 5

 Muhammad (570-632 AD), the founder of Islam, was born in Mecca to the Quraysh tribe.
 He took flight to Medina in 622 AD, known as the Hejira, and built a mosque there to worship God.
 He then took to the sword and conquered Mecca in 630 AD and cleansed the Kaaba with the Black Stone of all idols and rededicated it to the one true God.
 Mecca is the home of Islam to this very day, and all Muslims are to pray in the direction of Mecca.
 The founding of Islam by Muhammad changed the complexion of the Middle East.
 The four Rightly Guided Caliphs were the immediate successors to Muhammad and rapidly expanded Islamic territory.
 The concept of holy war, or jihad, to further religious aims was embraced by the followers of Islam.
-The Muslims under the Caliph Umar captured Jerusalem in 638 AD, and the Patriarchates of Jerusalem, Antioch, and Alexandria were placed under the control of the Caliphates.
-Islam was supposed to be a tolerant religion in victory to Religions of the Book in keeping with the teachings of Muhammad.
+The Muslims under the Caliph Umar captured Jerusalem in 638 AD, and the Patriarchates of Jerusalem, Antioch, and Alexandria were placed under the control of the Caliphate.
+Islam was considered a tolerant religion in victory to Religions of the Book in keeping with the teachings of Muhammad.
 The Church of the Holy Sepulchre in Jerusalem remained Christian, and Christians were allowed to practice their religion with the payment of a special tax called the jizya.
 7

 Islam under the Umayyad Dynasty expanded through Morocco into the Iberian Peninsula.
 The year 711 saw the Berber general Ibn Tariq and the Muslims conquer the Christian Visigoths and capture nearly all of Spain except the northern rim, where they were held off by Pelayo at Covadonga in Asturias in 722.
 It was only their defeat by Charles Martel at the Battle of Tours near Poitiers in 732 that stopped the Western European advance of Muslim forces.
 Spain was named Al-Andalus by Muslim leaders, where Muslims, Jews, and Christians for a while lived side by side in a spirit of religious toleration.
 The Reconquista of Spain, or the unification of Spain under Christian rule, was not completed until the reign of Ferdinand and Isabella, when Granada was captured from the Moors on January 2, 1492.
 8

 The three holiest pilgrimage sites for Christians in the medieval world were Jerusalem, Rome, and Santiago de Compostela, the tomb of the Apostle St. James, the Patron Saint of Spain.
 The Aghlabid Saracens of North Africa plundered the Basilicas of St. Peter and St. Paul Outside the Walls at Rome in 846.
 Spain was troubled in 997 when the Moor Almanzor of Córdoba sacked the city and cathedral of Santiago de Compostela in the northwest tip of Spain, but spared the tomb of St. James (Santiago in Spanish).
 He took the cathedral bells of the church as a memento of his victory and placed them in the great mosque of Córdoba, where they stayed until the reconquest of Córdoba by Fernando III of León and Castile in 1236, when they were returned to Santiago.9 Europe was shocked when Hakim, the Fatimid Caliph of Egypt, after ravaging Churches and monasteries throughout Egypt, destroyed the Church of the Holy Sepulchre in Jerusalem in 1009.
-10 This only heightened the fear of apocalypse in European medieval thought at the turn of the first millennium - the concern over the "thousand years" noted in Chapter 20 in the Book of Revelation.
+10 This only heightened the fear of Apocalypse in European medieval thought at the turn of the first millennium - the concern over the "thousand years" noted in Chapter 20 in the Book of Revelation.
 11

 One of the most tragic events in Christianity was the Schism of 1054 that split the Catholic Church in Rome and the Byzantine Orthodox Church in Constantinople.
 12 The language of Rome was Latin, but that of Constantinople Greek.
 The difference in perception of Church authority between the East and West produced the conflict over the addition of the word filioque ("and the Son") to the Nicene Creed by the Roman Catholic Church.
 The Eastern Orthodox Churches claim that the Nicene-Constantinopolitan Creed "is the common possession of the whole church and that any change must be done by an ecumenical Council."
 The Schism became symbolic for the distrust and strain between East and West that developed through the centuries.